potex02/structures/README.md

 	ToSlice() []T
 	// Clear removes all element from the structure.
 	Clear()
-	// Equals returns true if the structure and st are the same type of structure and their elements are equals.
-	// In any other case, it returns false.
-	Equals(s Structure[T]) bool
 }
 ```
 The module is available through the go get command: